 Aero Metals Inc. has extensive experience in aluminum alloy casting working with a broad range of other ferrous and non-ferrous alloy materials.
 We can produce aluminum alloy castings with varying geometries, dimensional accuracy, exceptional surface finish, thin walls (0.040”), and fine detail.
 We design and build all tools in house and provide CNC machining services to complete your aluminum castings.

-All of our aluminum investments castings are produce from a wax mold either transferred to us or built at our in-house tool room and poured from our 600 pound induction melt furnace.
-Our engineers can produce intricate detail cast parts through the use of creative pre- and post-cast techniques.
+All of our aluminum investments castings are produced from a wax mold either transferred to us or built at our in-house tool room and poured from our 600 pound induction melt furnace.
+Our experienced engineers can produce intricate detail cast parts through the use of creative pre- and post-cast techniques.

 Our raw aluminum casting materials are certified prior to purchase, as in the case of aerospace grade aluminum alloys or we certify the alloy in our spectrometer lab before use.
 Once the casting has been cast and cleaned, we can improve strength, machinability, corrosion resistance and ductility by heat treating to the specifications of the drawing.
 The most common aluminum alloy investment casting grades we use are A356 and 356, each of which provides good casting and machining characteristics.